-The National Stud at Kladruby nad Labem is situated in the very heart of the Landscape Conservation Zone of Kladrubské Polabí - a region with specific traits that have been making it home to Kladruber horses for half a millennium.
+The National Stud Farm at Kladruby nad Labem is situated in the very heart of the Landscape Conservation Zone of Kladrubské Polabí - a region with specific traits that have been making it home to Kladruber horses for half a millennium.
 The unique landscape scenery is the result of fields, meadows, grazing land, forests and park landscape features arranged in a thoughtful and elaborate manner.
 Elements typical of the territory include the River Elbe that has added corners full of charming beauty and harmony to the landscape.

 The landscape dedicated to breeding and training coach horses incorporates elements of landscape composition such as centrelines, roads, tree-lined avenues, lines of trees, watercourses and symmetrical structures which respect the principles of French parks.
 The respect and regard for the local countryside are also visible in a combination of moderate Classicism architecture with the landscape - a style with a configuration that does not disrupt the landscape; rather, it complements it, leaving its beauty in the foreground as it changes season after season.